E-Resources News & Help

 The series consists of 22 multimedia lectures, which can be used together as a complete introductory course, or separately to learn a single topic.

-Library Discovery shows which resources are available, and when off-campus helps direct you through the authentication process to the material you need.
+Library Search shows which resources are available, and when off-campus helps direct you through the authentication process to the material you need.

 The search box offers basic and advanced options.
 The basic search is wide ranging and allows you to discover material relating to a subject.
 The search can be refined using the options on the left of the result page.
 The advanced search allows you to search for specific titles and articles and add refinements at an earlier stage.

-If you would like help or advice on using Library Discovery please contact your Faculty Liaison Librarian.
-Details can be found in the
+If you would like help or advice on using Library Search please contact your Faculty Liaison Librarian.
+Details can be found in the Subject Guides area.

 Our E-resource subscriptions and purchases are available to those affiliated to the College and there is a process of authentication.
 You may be requested to enter your Queen Mary username and password.